Article: Young Workers

 If you're aged under 16 and want to earn some extra money, you need to know about the rules that control things like:

 - what kind of work you can do

 This article doesn't cover work experience organised through your school.

 Are you old enough?

 It's generally against the law for anyone to give a job to a child under 13.
-There are some exceptions, for example, for acting performances where the part can only be taken by a child of a specific age.
+There are some exceptions, such as acting performances where the part can only be taken by a child of a specific age.

 If you're aged 13-16, you can do part-time work.
-However, there are restrictions on when you can work and which type of work you can do.
+However, there are restrictions on when you can work and what types of work you can do.
 Generally, the law allows you to work as long as your education, health and development are not put at risk.

 Which kind of work can you do?

 This depends on your age.
 If you're 13, you're only allowed to do work that the local authority has decided is suitable.
 This usually includes: